The structure element

 for text blocks larger than a paragraph, typically correspondings to chapters,

 parts for these structures!

 The part element, on the other hand, is more abstract and plays a role on a deeper level.
-It can be embedded within paragraphs, sentences, and most other structure elements, even words, though we have to again emphasize it should not be used for morphology, always use Morphological Annotation for that!
+It can be embedded within paragraphs, sentences, and most other structure elements, even words, though we have to again emphasize it should not be used for morphology, there are other solutions for that!